brodybits/Cordova-sqlite-storage-common-dev/README.md

 - Standard asynchronous transactions

 **NOTE:** Transaction requests are kept in one queue per database and executed in sequential order, according to the HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).

+**WARNING:** - It is possible to request a SQL statement list such as "SELECT 1; SELECT 2" within a single SQL statement string, however the plugin will only execute the first statement and silently ignore the others.
+This could result in data loss if such a SQL statement list with any INSERT or UPDATE statement(s) are included.
+For reference: [litehelpers/Cordova-sqlite-storage#551](https://github.com/litehelpers/Cordova-sqlite-storage/issues/551)

 ### Single-statement transactions